HBA. Planning Guide for Printing, Publications and Web Pages

 Then, appropriate decisions can be made about photographs, artwork, graphics, copy, format, color, paper stock and estimated cost.

 Knowing that the College's printed publications and materials directly impact its public image, steps have been taken to tailor South Plains College's publications program to reflect a contemporary, progressive image.
 The goal of the College's publication efforts is to produce information pieces, which are unified in design and message.
 As a result, a specific design and format have been developed for departmental and program brochures and student recruitment materials.
-The Office of College Relations is responsible for determining design considerations related to color, format, style and content, which contribute to a unified publications image.
+The Office of Marketing and Recruitment is responsible for determining design considerations related to color, format, style and content, which contribute to a unified publications image.

 Use of College Logos in Publications